MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-overview.md

 ## Working with PowerShell on Azure Stack

 PowerShell provides a programmatic way to interact with the Azure Resource Manager.
-You can either work with an interactive command prompt or write scripts if you are automatic tasks.
+You can either work with an interactive command prompt or write scripts if you are automating tasks.

 If you spend much time working with Azure Stack PowerShell, you'll find yourself installing and reinstalling the modules.
 This can be challenging if you're working with global Azure at the same time since you'll need to uninstall and reinstall your modules depending on your target.
 You can use Docker containers to isolate each version of PowerShell on your local machine.
 [Use Docker to run PowerShell](azure-stack-powershell-user-docker.md) looks at using Docker containers so that you can switch from PowerShell module set to PowerShell module set.